 Similar to many Vietnamese dishes like Vietnamese Stir Fried Macaroni with Beef (Nui Xao Bo) or Pork Pâté Chaud, Cà Ri Gà ("cà ri" for curry and "gà" means chicken) is a wonderful fusion of Vietnamese flavors with international influence.
 When you think of curry, your mind probably goes to Indian, Japanese, or Thai curries.
 But Vietnamese Chicken Curry is a delicious blend of all 3!

-This recipe for Vietnamese curry soup is going to be the only one you need!
+This recipe for easy Vietnamese curry soup is going to be the only one you need!
 Marinated bone-in chicken thighs are braised for just 20 minutes but the meat is completely fall-off-the-bone tender and juicy.
-Ca Ri Ga is soupier and more broth-based rather than gravy-like so make sure to soak up all that goodness with noodles or a crusty loaf of Vietnamese baguette!
+Cà Ri Gà is soupier and more broth-based rather than gravy-like so make sure to soak up all that goodness with rice, noodles, or a crusty loaf of Vietnamese baguette!

 Why You'll Love It

-- Easy: Traditional Vietnamese recipes seem intimidating, but they're easier than they look!
-Luckily, this Ca Ri Ga only requires one pot and about 30 minutes of active cooking time!
+- Easy: Traditional Vietnamese recipes may seem intimidating, but they're easier than they look.
+Luckily, this Cà Ri Gà only requires one pot and about 30 minutes of active cooking time.

 - Flavorful: There is absolutely no shortage of flavor here.
 Fish sauce, spicy curry powder, lemongrass, coconut milk, and fresh herbs make this vibrant yellow curry absolutely delicious!